alexismrosales/the_genius_of_the_stories/README.md

-# sThe genius of the stories
+# The genius of the stories
 Basic guesser game.

 ## Execution